“I don’t want a lot for Christmas, there is just one thing I need…” and thats a plan!

-Christmas is a busy time of year and therefore needs a lot of organisation!
-If you’re one of those people who can wing it and everything comes off perfectly, then you’re a rare breed..
-Seriously, you should be classed as endangered!
-But it’s very rare someone can say that confidently so on the 1st Day of Christmas.. my true love gave to me! – Ha!
-What true love? – apologies, I got carried away there!
+Christmas is a busiest time of year, and therefore needs a lot of organisation.
+If you’re one of those people who can wing it and everything comes off perfectly, then you’re a rare breed indeed.
+However, for most of us that isn’t the case, so it’s best to get organised.

 3rd December: Christmas Tree

 For some the 3rd December is far too early to put up the Christmas Tree.
 For others, they’ve had theirs up since the day after Halloween.
 When to put your tree up is always personal preference.